-Accordingly, the school is directed to recover INR 1,21,35,897 from the society which was incurred by the school for construction work within 30 days from the date of this order.
+Accordingly, the amount of INR 52,13,347 which is still pending for recovery has been included while deriving the fund position of the school.
+With the direction to the school to recover this amount from society within 30 days from the date of issue of this order.
 Non-compliance with this direction by the school necessary action against the school shall be taken in accordance with section 24 of the DSEA, 1973.

-Clause (vii) (c) of Order No. F.DE/15/Act/2K/243/KKK/ 883-1982 dated 10.02.2005 issued by this Directorate states "Capital expenditure cannot constitute a component of the financial fee structure."
+2. Clause (vii) (c) of Order No. F.DE/15/Act/2K/243/KKK/ 883-1982 dated 10.02.2005 issued by this Directorate states "Capital expenditure cannot constitute a component of the financial fee structure."